110-Year-Old Virginia McLaurin Is Still Dancing Her Way Into Our Hearts!

-The meeting between 106-year-old Virginia McLaurin and President Obama along with First Lady Michelle Obama at the White House last week, turned McLaurin into somewhat of an overnight celebrity.
-McLaurin, who lived in Washington since the 1930s, said her phone had been ringing off the hook since 5 a.m.
-Monday, depriving her of a chance to eat breakfast or lunch.
+The meeting between Virginia McLaurin and President Obama along with First Lady Michelle Obama at the White House nearly four years ago turned McLaurin into somewhat of an overnight celebrity.
+McLaurin, who lived in Washington since the 1930s, said her phone had been ringing off the hook since that meeting.

-The video that went all around the world, was watched by McLaurin days after the initial meeting.
+The video of her meeting The Obamas that went all around the world was watched by McLaurin days after the initial meeting.
 Watch her response in the video above.

 For McLaurin, who was born in South Carolina in 1909, the White House invitation was a long time in the making.
 It’s been more than a year since she started a White House petition asking to meet the president — and offering to come to his house to make it easier.

 “I’ve come a long ways, a long ways,” McLaurin said in an interview outside her Washington home.
 “I just didn’t think I’d ever live to go this far in the world.”

 “I don’t know,” McLaurin said.
 “I could just die happy.”